|Nutrition Facts (per serving)|

 Trim off any stems or blemishes on the skin of the eggplants.
 Cut the eggplants crosswise into slices about 3/8-inch thick.

+Position a rack in the center of the oven and turn on broiler to high.
+Place eggplant slices on a foil-lined, rimmed baking sheet.
+Lightly brush each slice with olive oil.
 Place the baking sheet on the center rack so it is not too close to the heating element, or the eggplant will burn.

 When one side of the eggplant is lightly browned and soft when you press it, turn the slices over, brush with more olive oil and return to the broiler.

 Depending on your broiler, it may take 15 to 25 minutes to cook.
 (You may find that slices that are directly under the broiler cook much faster than those at the far corners of the pan.
 Keep a close eye on the pans and rotate the slices on the baking sheet, if necessary.)

 Remove slices individually as they become done, and place on a large platter or serving plate.
 Don’t be afraid to overlap slices on the serving plate.
 It works just fine for serving and will look more appetizing.

 While the eggplant is broiling, finely chop the tomatoes and place them in a medium bowl.
 Finely chop the green onions and add them to the bowl.
 Put the garlic cloves through a press or mince them by hand and add them to the bowl.

 Remove the capers from the jar with a slotted spoon, so that they drain.
 Chop the capers and add them to the bowl.
 Make sure that stems are removed from the basil leaves, then chop the basil and add to the bowl.

 Add vinegar and olive oil to taste to the bowl and toss well.
 Adjust the seasoning with salt and pepper.

 Let the eggplant to cool a few minutes.
 Then, spoon the tomato vinaigrette sauce over the eggplant.
 Garnish with basil leaves.